Batrachia: Origins

 The earliest batrachians are the stem-frogs Triadobatrachus and Czatkobatrachus from the Early Triassic, about 250 million years ago.
 However, several molecular clock estimates place the first appearance of the Batrachia (the time at which frog and salamander lineages diverged from each other) before the Early Triassic.
-Most estimates place the divergence in the Permian but some put it as far back as 367 million years ago in the Late Devonian (which is when tetrapods are thought to have started to emerge out of fishapods).
+Most estimates place the divergence in the Permian but some put it as far back as 367 million years ago in the Late Devonian (which is when tetrapods are thought to have started to emerge from fishapods).
 However, there is no evidence of lissamphibians or lissamphibian-like animals in the fossil record at this time.
 The tetrapod groups that are hypothesized as ancestors of modern amphibians (lepospondyls and amphibamid temnospondyls) appear in the Late Carboniferous, roughly 300 million years ago.
 Large fossil tetrapod assemblages are known from the Artinskian stage of the Early Permian about 275 million years ago and contain no lissamphibians, suggesting that the Early Permian may be an upper bound for the age of Batrachia.